gotherohit/AIML/Replicating Models/README.md

     <li>We will most often try creating simpler version to limit computation cost, as models will be trained on local machine.</li>
     <li>Source refrences will be added at the end for the insipration/adaptation of the code.</li>
 </ul>

+<h4>This repository is licensed under the MIT License.
+See the LICENSE file for more information.</h4>